Trustpilot pricing for Shopify in 2026: free vs paid plans, what each tier actually unlocks

 Trustpilot's pricing structure in 2026

 Trustpilot stopped publishing detailed pricing on their public site around 2022.
 Today their pricing page lists four tiers (Free, Standard, Plus, Premium) with the actual monthly cost only visible after a sales call.
-This guide reconstructs the real 2026 pricing from quotes shared publicly by Shopify merchants on Reddit, G2 reviews, and Trustpilot's own (now archived) pricing pages, plus what you actually get at each tier.

 The summary upfront, for Shopify stores specifically: